 IMS LEGAL STRATEGIES EXPANDS TO STAY AHEAD OF CLIENT NEEDS WITH THE ADDITION OF MACKENZIE LIFE CARE PLANNING

-IMS Legal Strategies announces new growth, beyond its well-established and respected expert legal search services and into advisory services that can benefit its clients, with the acquisition of Texas-based MacKenzie Life Care Planning.
-The firm works with attorneys and healthcare providers on life care plans and rebuttals for matters involving significant injuries.

-PENSACOLA, FL, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- IMS Legal Strategies announces new growth, beyond its well-established and respected expert legal search services and into advisory services that can benefit its clients, with the acquisition of Texas-based MacKenzie Life Care Planning.
-The firm works with attorneys and healthcare providers on life care plans and rebuttals for matters involving significant injuries.
+IMS Legal Strategies announces new growth, beyond expert legal search services and into advisory services, by acquiring TX-based MacKenzie Life Care Planning.

 “We are growing broadly and deeply so we can continue to stay ahead of our clients’ needs, throughout the legal timeline,” said James Crane, CEO of IMS Legal Strategies.
 “MacKenzie Life Care fits all of our criteria for an addition to our company: values-based, client-focused, entrepreneurial, and led by its founder.
 This is an addition of leadership in a new sector of legal support for our company.”